bishopZ/Frame.js/readme.md

 	Frame.debug = 1; // only titles & errors
 	Frame.debug = 2; // titles, logs & errors
 	Frame.debug = 3; // titles, logs & errors, and additional Frame start and stop messages
+	Frame.debug = 4; // echos the full functions to console as they run